Nonhuman Photography: An Interview with Joanna Zylinska [PART II]

 Last July, Andrew Dewdney interviewed Joanna Zylinska for Unthinking Photography, on the occasion of her recent publication ‘Nonhuman Photography’ (MIT Press, 2017).
 Zylinska talks about her research on the nonhuman, its relation to photography and its politics, while she reflects on creative as well as institutional practices in the age of the Anthropocene.

-In this second excerpt, Zylinska and Dewdney address questions around post-photography, representation and extinction.
+In this second excerpt, Zylinska and Dewdney discuss representation, post-photography, and extinction.

 The way you talk about technology gets us back, to some extent, into the territory of the mode of technological advancement and its relationship to extinction.
 At times it feels like extinction is happening, which actually of course it is in many ways, but at other points in the book extinction reads as a conceptual way of rethinking time.
 Where is the emphasis here, is it on an environmental politics that set up the agenda for your practice?